Martin Lings

 Martin Lings (24 January 1909 – 12 May 2005), also known as Abū Bakr Sirāj ad-Dīn, was an English writer, Islamic scholar, and philosopher.
-A student of the Swiss metaphysician Frithjof Schuon and an authority on the work of William Shakespeare, he is best known as the author of Muhammad: His Life Based on the Earliest Sources, first published in 1983 and still in print.
+A student of the Swiss metaphysician Frithjof Schuon and an authority on the work of William Shakespeare, he is best known as the author of Muhammad: His Life Based on the Earliest Sources.

 Early life and education

-Lings was born in Burnage, Manchester, in 1909 to a Protestant family.
-He gained an introduction to travelling at a young age, spending significant time in the United States because of his father's employment.
+Lings was born in Burnage, Manchester, on 24 January 1909.
+He was raised in a Protestant family, but he later became an atheist.
+He began travelling at a young age, spending significant time in the United States because of his father's employment.
 He attended Clifton College and went on to Magdalen College, Oxford, where he gained a BA in English Language and Literature.
 At Magdalen, he was a student and then a close friend of C. S. Lewis.
 After graduating from Oxford Lings went to Vytautas Magnus University, in Lithuania, where he taught Anglo-Saxon and Middle English.

-For Lings himself, however, the most important event while at Oxford was his discovery of the writings of René Guénon, a French metaphysician and Muslim convert, and those of Frithjof Schuon, a German spiritual authority, metaphysician and Perennialist.
-In 1938, Lings went to Basel to make Schuon's acquaintance.
-This prompted him to embrace the branch of the Alawiyya tariqa led by Schuon.
-Thereafter, Lings remained Schuon's disciple and expositor for the rest of his life.
+At Oxford he discovered the writings of René Guénon, a French metaphysician and Muslim convert, and Frithjof Schuon, a German spiritual authority, metaphysician and Perennialist.
+In 1938, Lings went to Basel to meet Schuon and embraced the branch of the Alawiyya tariqa led by Schuon.
+Lings remained Schuon's disciple and expositor for the rest of his life.